 This is a comprehensive course in kitchen and bath design and planning.
 Upon successful completion of this course, the student should be able to define and use proper vocabulary related to kitchen and bath design and construction, identify and use proper architectural symbols common to kitchen and bath plans and elevations, state the space relationships required for proper kitchen and bath usage, convert to metric measurements, and draw a kitchen and bath floor plan and elevation.
-2 hrs. lecture, 1 hr. lab/wk.
-NOTE: The prerequisite of DRAF 264 and either ITMD 122 or ITMD 123 all require a grade of "C" or higher
+2 hrs. lecture, 3 hrs. instructional lab/wk.